smiletrl/machine_learning/README_en.md

 | 04 | [Transformer Architecture Demystified](#) | Self-Attention, Positional Encoding | 🟡 Planned |

 ---
-*Follow my journey from traditional engineering to hardcore AI algorithms.
+*Follow my journey bridging high-performance backend engineering with hardcore AI computation.
 Give it a ⭐️ if it inspires you!*